William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 * Protocol ID (1 octet) - MUST be 0.

-* SPI Size (1 octet) - MUST be 0, meaning no SPI is present.
+* SPI Size (1 octet) - MUST be 0.
+The "Security Parameter Index (SPI)" field is not used in this Notify, and the new SPI is placed in the "Notification Data" field.

 * Notify Message Type (2 octets) - MUST be set to the value `TBD2`.